 To improve clarity, the plot and the description of the plot may be changed.
 E.g., better names could be chosen for the eight plotted phenotypical traits.
 Also, the exact position of the mean values for the eight A. Thaliana strains is not clear.
 It may be helpful to label all axes usefully.
 There is a sentence duplication typo within the fgure text (concerning red/blue arrows).
 It is not described what exact values were chosen for the PCA.
 The raw data is not available in supplementary material.

 The mean values are indicated by the positions of the text (0R, 1R, etc.) in the plot.
 The axes are described in the figure legend.
-The phenotype labels are unambiguous and informative abbreviations of the phenotypes- we are willing to change them if it will improve the figure, but there is not an obvious way to do so without detracting from the interpretability of the figure.
+The phenotype labels are unambiguous and informative abbreviations of the phenotypes that are also described in the legend- we are willing to change them if it will improve the figure, but there is not an obvious way to do so without detracting from the interpretability of the figure.
 The “duplication” we felt was necessary to fully and unambiguously describe the phenotype vectors and the meaning of their coloring.
-We have included the raw data (and the specific dataset used for PCA) in a supplemental file.
+We have included the raw phenotype data (and the specific dataset of means used for PCA) in a supplemental file.

 Discussion